Running out of food? Kids bored but can’t afford the entertainment? Stretching what you have and kids activities.

 First off, Food comes first before other bills right now.
 There will be a grace period when it comes to utilities and more than likely even rent and mortgage.
-If the issue is that you have been laid off...no income and already lived paycheck to paycheck, there are a number of places hiring right now.
+If the issue is that you have been laid off...no income and already lived paycheck to paycheck, there are a number of places that are hiring right now.
 Amazon and Grocery stores to name 2 places.
 It might not be what you were making but it will be more than getting nothing at all.
 If the issue is that the stores near you are down to hardly a thing think Amazon.
 No, I get no kick backs from suggesting this.
 But Prime Members get free 2 day shipping on most things.
 The membership is $119 annually or $12.99 a month.
 Okay...yes that is spending more $ but is giving you access to things that may not be in the stores anymore or that you are compromised and can't or shouldn't get to a store.
 With your membership you also get free streaming of video and tv.
 So... if you are currently using Netflix, Hulu or another streaming service you can halt that and pick up this.
 You have the choice to go back when this is all over but this definitely offers more bang for the buck with the delivery.
 Not only food but vitamins, medicine and first aid items, Maybe some craft things for the kids.
 Virtually even more than you could ever find at your Walmart Super Center and you don't leave your house.

 Stone Soup is a European folk story in which hungry strangers convince the people of a town to each share a small amount of their food in order to make a meal that everyone enjoys